 We recognize, however, that some customers want to use zinc-free products.
 Therefore one of the seven new floor finish products, New Directions, is zinc free.

 Retail detergents are not permitted to contain phosphates but in the commercial business, there is no overarching law forbidding the use of phosphates.
 P&G voluntarily reformulated its retail as well as commercial detergent back in the 1980s because the public wanted phosphate-free detergents.
 Other commercial detergent companies have not yet chosen to take this approach and market commercial laundry products containing phosphates.

+If we thought that the so-called natural cleaning ingredients were better, we would use them.
+However, soils are generally mixtures and mixed soils demand mixed active systems for best performance (Never mix your own chemicals as combinations can be hazardous).
 All so-called natural cleaning solutions also use chemicals—chemicals are the components of everything around us—we simply associate natural with certain things that have been touted as such; for example baking soda or lemon juice or vinegar.
 Even ingredients thought of as "natural" can be damaging when improperly used as a cleaner.

 P&G Professional products are carefully evaluated for their human, environmental and in-use safety prior to ever being marketed, with a program of very thorough, detailed and rigorous testing behind them.
-Appropriate directions for use are provided on the labeling, any critical hazards or safety information is provided on the labeling, and detailed safety information is available on the MSDS.
+Appropriate directions for use are provided on the labeling, any critical hazards or safety information is provided on the labeling, and detailed safety information is available on the SDS.

 We work with partner manufacturers to create supplemental products for specific product needs such as oven cleaners or de-limers.
 We do not manufacture these supplemental products ourselves, and they are not covered by Green Guarantee.

 Yes, Green Guarantee covers all P&G manufactured products.